-- Policy 2.1: Allow multi-unit residential development on upper stories along the Maple Avenue corridor, on Church Street, and in the Gateway South area. - Strategy 2.1.1: Identify and prioritize opportunity sites through a corridor planning process for Maple Avenue and Church Street. - Strategy 2.1.2: Develop architectural and massing guidelines to ensure upperstory residential uses integrate with surrounding development.
+Policy 2.1: Allow multi-unit residential development on upper stories along the Maple Avenue corridor, on Church Street, and in the Gateway South area.

+Strategy 2.1.1: Identify and prioritize opportunity sites through a corridor planning process for Maple Avenue and Church Street.